Oriental Mindoro National High School

-The Oriental Mindoro National High School (OMNHS) is the flagship campus and the largest public high school in Oriental Mindoro.
-It was established in 1921 and is located in San Vicente East, Calapan.
+Oriental Mindoro National High School (OMNHS) is the flagship campus and the largest public high school in Oriental Mindoro.
+It was established in 1899 and is located in San Vicente East, Calapan.
 It offers high school education from first year to fourth year.
 The school is headed by Dr. Nimrod Bantigue.
-It was formerly named Oriental Mindoro High School and Jose J. Leido, Jr. Memorial National High School.
+It was formerly named Mindoro High School, Oriental Mindoro High School and Jose J. Leido, Jr. Memorial National High School.

 Population

-OMNHS, or Lemnahis as it is affectionately called, caters to a total of 5,264 students comprising 1,502 freshmen, 1,358 sophomores, 1,246 juniors and 1,258 seniors.
-Its faculty comprises 185 teaching staff and 33 non-teaching personnel within 119 classrooms on 11 ha enclosed fields.
+OMNHS, or Lemnahis as it is affectionately called, has 9,264 students comprising 2,502 freshmen, 1,358 sophomores, 2,246 juniors and 1,258 seniors.
+Its faculty comprises 185 teaching staff and 33 non-teaching personnel within 129 classrooms on 11 ha enclosed fields.